JKRLAW Offices of Jeffery K. Rubenstein Beverly Hills (310) 477-2100 email@example.com

 Jeffery K. Rubenstein graduated from UCLA in 1990 on the Dean's Honor List with a double major in Political Science and English.
 He earned his Juris Doctor at Loyola Law School in 1993.
 During his sojourn at Loyola Law School, he was a law clerk at the Law Offices of James Gillen and Associates.
 There, he did legal research and writing, plus wrote provocative motions on controversial issues.
 Other research areas included complex personal injury litigation for juvenile plaintiffs in rural California counties.
 A law professor, Jeffery K. Rubenstein lectures extensively on constitutional law, constitutional rights, criminal law, domestic violence and stalking.

-In 1998 Jeffery K. Rubenstein opened his JKRLAW Offices in Beverly Hills.
+In 1998 Jeffery K. Rubenstein opened JKRLAW Offices in Beverly Hills.
 He owns, manages and is President of this successful professional criminal defense corporation.
-He is a complex problem solver who has successfully defended clients from misdemeanors to white collar crimes to murder.
-He accepts private clients like you, many in the entertainment industry and juveniles.
+He is a complex problem solver who has successfully defended clients from misdemeanors to DUIs to white collar crimes and to homicide.
+He accepts private clients, many in the entertainment industry and juveniles.
 He is well known and respected for his creative approaches to bail and alternative sentencing.
 He is a community activist who focuses on alternative sentencing for addiction, mental health and recidivism prevention.
 Jeffery K. Rubenstein was the lead attorney in the infamous Bling Ring case.
 This led to the movie of the same name and the E! reality series Pretty Wild.

 Jeffery K. Rubenstein was an LA DA with extensive experience prosecuting felony and misdemeanor defendants.
 He specialized in domestic violence, stalking, sex crimes, gang violence, DUIs, addiction, mental health, homicide and juvenile cases.
 His venues included East Los Angeles, Eastlake, Rio Hondo, Pasadena, Van Nuys and the Criminal Courts Building in downtown LA.
 Jeffery K. Rubenstein assisted Gavin DeBecker, Stalking Expert, in development of the Mosaic computer profiling for domestic violence perpetrators likely to commit homicide.